-The company subsequent to year end is in the process of arranging a finance facility to settle the cost of renovations at 341 Napier Street.
-The total facility sought will be in the vacinity of \$500,000.
+The company subsequent to year end is in the process of arranging a repayment facility to settle the new franchise fees.
+The total facility sought will be for a total of \$84,689.

 There have been no other events after the end of the financial year that would materially affect the financial statements.